Vernon Davis: Personal life

 Davis is an avid curling fan.
 He hosted an event for his charity in San Jose, California, in which the event was curling.
 Davis was named honorary captain of the Men's U.S. Olympic Curling team for the 2010 Winter Olympics in Vancouver.

 In late 2010, Davis founded Modern Class Design (MCD) with business partner Antone Barnes.
 Modern Class Design is a full-service fine arts and interior design company that offers comprehensive design services for homes and commercial spaces including interiors and landscape architecture.
 Davis also owns a chain of Jamba Juice franchises.

 In December 2012, Davis opened Gallery 85 on Santana Row in San Jose, California.
 Gallery 85 is an art gallery for new and emerging artists giving them access to high-end exposure.

 In October 2013, it was reported that Davis would be offering stock in his future earnings through a venture with Fantex as part of a new financial instrument being sold by Fantex.
 Davis planned to offer a 10% share of all future earnings from his brand marketing company to Fantex, which would then turn around and divide it into shares of a tracking stock that can be traded within their own exchange.
 In January 2014, the stock offering was confirmed.
 The proposed offering was 421,100 shares, valued at $10 per share, for a total proposed valuation worth $4.2 million.

 Davis' younger brother was former NFL cornerback Vontae Davis, who played for the Miami Dolphins and Indianapolis Colts before retiring during halftime as a member of the Buffalo Bills and died suddenly on April 1, 2024.
+His cousin, Jaden Davis, plays in the NFL for the Arizona Cardinals.
+Davis' son, Jianni, currently plays for the University of Maryland.